Stefichen5/AutonomousControl/Readme.md

 ## ToDo

 - More detailed writeup
-- Test findings by implementing my own controller on a uC (probably ESP32)
+- Finish implementing protocol on ESP32 (possibly with wifi control in the future?)

 ## First impressions